Boltfox/PulsarTutorialJan2020/README.md

 ## Dockerfile

-Build your own container from a Dockerfile.
+Build your own image from a Dockerfile.

 cd into Dockerfile directory and run
 ```